CS222-UIUC/course-project-group-40/README.md

 - Yuanxi Li (yuanxi3), mainly worked on the implementation and deployment of machine learning modules, He is also responsible for the design of prediction APIs for server program.
 - Yang Duan (yangd4), mainly worked on the server program.
 He also worked with other team members on the communication part of Android client.
 - Mike Cheng (minyuc2), mainly worked on the frontend logic and usr interface.
 He also deals with the deserialization and display of data received from backend.
 - Ziyu Wang (ziyu4), mainly worked on the Android Mobile App.
+She worked on the design of UI, enabled the functionality of camera/photo gallery, and draw constraint line for target.
+Also, worked some part of communication functionality with backend server.